MoazAlaa7/MoazAlaa7/README.md

 ## Hi there 👋, I'm Moaz
-### 👤 About me
+### About me

-- 🎓 Senior student pursuing Bachelor's degree in Computer Science.
+- 🎓 Graduate Software Engineer with solid fundamentals and strong debugging & problem solving skills.
-- 👨‍💻 Tech Enthusiast, I like to understand how things work under the hood 🤔.
+- I like building cool apps and understanding how things work under the hood 🤔.
-- 🌐 I’m currently studying Web Development.
+- 👨‍💻 I have good experience building Web Apps & RESTful APIs mostly using the MERN stack but, I also like learning new tools as required to tackle diverse tasks and projects.

 ## 🤝 Contacts
 [![Gmail](https://img.shields.io/badge/-GMAIL-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:moazalaa4727@gmail.com)